Class of 2021

 Monday, May 17, 2021

-The University of Pennsylvania will hold one limited in-person undergraduate Commencement Ceremony for the Class of 2021 at Franklin Field on the morning of Monday, May 17, 2021.
-This plan is contingent upon there being no major interim change for the worse in the course of the pandemic.
-Due to public health limitations, we regret that we will not be able to welcome the entire Penn community to this year’s celebration.
-For this year’s ceremony, Class of 2021 academically eligible seniors who have been part of our Penn Cares asymptomatic screening testing protocol this semester will be invited to participate.
-An email invitation will be sent to those eligible, and all must register to participate.
+The University of Pennsylvania held one limited in-person undergraduate Commencement Ceremony for the Class of 2021 at Franklin Field on the morning of Monday, May 17, 2021.
+Due to public health limitations, we regret that we were not able to welcome the entire Penn community to this year’s celebration.
+For this year’s ceremony, Class of 2021 academically eligible seniors who have been part of our Penn Cares asymptomatic screening testing protocol this semester were invited to participate.
+An email invitation was sent to those eligible, and all must have registered to participate.
 More information about ceremony and eligibility requirements are available in the Frequently Asked Questions.

-We regret that family or friends will not be able to be accommodated at Franklin Field, but they will be able to watch a live webcast and the ceremony recording will be posted on this page.
+We regret that family or friends were not able to be accommodated at Franklin Field, but they were able to watch a live webcast and the ceremony recording is posted on this page.

-Unfortunately, we are not able to hold any other in-person school ceremonies for the Class of 2021.
-All school-based ceremonies will be presented virtually.
+Unfortunately, we were not able to hold any other in-person school ceremonies for the Class of 2021.
+All school-based ceremonies were presented virtually.
 Information about these virtual ceremonies are available on the School Ceremonies page.

 A Message to the Class of 2021 Regarding In-Person Commencement - March 23, 2021